ifp-uiuc/anna/docs/docs/installation.md

     export $PYTHONPATH=$PYTHONPATH:/path_to_anna/anna

-And then type the following in the terminal to apply the changes.

-    $ source ~/.bashrc

-You're all done!
+Apply the changes by typing ` source ~/.bashrc ` in the terminal and you're all done!
 Now if you open python and type:

     >>> import anna

-You will have a working copy of anna.
+You will have a working copy of anna!
 Congratulations!